S.U.R.E. Campaign: Background

 In 2008, Singapore's broadsheet newspaper, The Straits Times, surveyed a group of 35 local students (aged 13–19 years) about a rare species of octopus in the Pacific Northwest that lived in trees.
 97% of the students believed that the hoax was real with half believing the fake "expert" opinions posted on the hoax website.
 The rest were taken in by the factual writing style and the use of a pseudo-scientific name for the "tree octopus" in Latin.

 In 2009, The Straits Times reported that the number of plagiarism cases in schools were "one case per year per school" for secondary and higher-level institutions.
 The article stated that "with children now turning to the Web for help with school projects, plagiarism may soon become a problem at primary level".

 In 2010, a National Information Literacy Survey for Singapore Schools was conducted by the Wee Kim Wee School of Communication and Information at the Nanyang Technological University of Singapore indicates an overall score of only 38.7% across all info-literacy competencies.
 Involving more than 3,000 secondary school students, the survey found that skills that were lacking in particular were the aptitude to compare and assess information from different sources, and making responsible citations of information sources.

 Campaign

 The NLB's National Information Literacy Programme (NILP) began in 2011 and aims to nurture a nation of discerning users of information.

-At the initial phases of the NILP, the NLB conducted a broad-based information literacy programme outreaching to entire cohorts of Primary 3, Primary 5 and Secondary 1 children to give them a strong foundation in finding, evaluating, interpreting and using information intelligently and responsibly.
-The Programme brought students through cumulative levels of information literacy skills (Basic, Intermediate to Advanced) that is current and meets the real-life challenges of a changing information environment.
+At the initial phases of the NILP, the NLB conducted a broad-based information literacy programme outreaching to entire cohorts of Primary 3, Primary 5 and Secondary 1 children to teach them about finding, evaluating, interpreting and using information intelligently and responsibly.
+The Programme brought students through cumulative levels of information literacy skills (Basic, Intermediate to Advanced) that addresses the challenges of a changing information environment.

 On 23 October 2013, the NLB's National Information Literacy Programme launched the S.U.R.E.
 Campaign in order to bring information literacy awareness to the general public.